-Aces High: USA Developing New 3DELRR Long-Range Ground Radar
+Aces High: Judge Upholds 3DELRR Long-Range Ground Radar Challenge

-3DELRR is intended to provide long-range surveillance, control of aircraft, and theater ballistic missile detection.
+3DELRR is intended to provide up to 35 radars for long-range surveillance, air traffic control, and theater ballistic missile detection.
 It will correct AN/TPS-75 shortfalls by being easier to maintain, thanks to AESA technology, and by detecting and reporting highly maneuverable and/or stealthy targets.
 Its improved resolution may even allow it to classify and determine the type of non-cooperative aircraft that cannot or do not identify themselves – a trait that allows faster engagement of hostile planes, and reduces the odds of friendly fire incidents.
 As long as the program itself can avoid friendly fire from the USA’s budget wars.

 3DELRR: Mission & Program